-I know sometimes during the update; we lose too many functions, or our theme or plugin isn’t compatible with the latest version.
-If you wanted to downgrade the WordPress website, you could follow the methods we’re going to share in this article and easily downgrade it.
+Sometimes, during an update, we lose too many functions, or our theme or plugin isn’t compatible with the latest version.
+And if you want to downgrade your WordPress website, you can follow the methods we’re going to share in this article and easily downgrade it.

-Before getting started on the methods for downgrading the website, let’s find out the reason why we’re downgrading from the latest version to an older version of WordPress.
+Before getting started on the methods for downgrading the website, let’s find out the reason why we’re downgrading from the latest version of WordPress to an older version.

 Why Do You Want to Downgrade WordPress?

-But sometimes we have to decide whether we have to move on to an older version of WordPress or not.
-Let’s take the example of Gutenberg Editor, mostly we all don’t like this update and the classic editor is going to be deprecated soon, so whether it’s good to downgrade the WordPress version is totally depends upon you!
+But sometimes, we have to decide whether we should move on to an older version of WordPress or not.
+Let’s take the example of Gutenberg Editor.
+Mostly, we don’t like this update, and the classic editor will soon be deprecated.

-Also, older versions of WordPress are not actively maintained by WordPress Developers, so they’re more likely to contain well-known vulnerabilities and can also conflict with third-party themes and plugins.
+Additionally, older versions of WordPress are not actively maintained by WordPress developers, so they are more likely to contain well-known vulnerabilities and may conflict with third-party themes and plugins.

-And if you recently moved to the latest version of WordPress and see any conflicts with the theme and plugin you’re using, then it’s really a big issue and sometimes even it broke the site and made it inaccessible.
-In this case, we all wanted to downgrade the wordpress website to the older version.
+And if you recently moved to the latest version of WordPress and see any conflicts with the theme and plugin you’re using, then it’s a big issue and sometimes even breaks the site and makes it inaccessible.
+In this case, we all wanted to downgrade the WordPress website to the older version.

-But trust me, downgrading your website is just a quick solution, and it isn’t a reliable one.
+But trust me, downgrading your website is just a quick fix, and it’s not a reliable solution.
 You can downgrade your website for a few hours and nail down the root problem causing the issue.
-The issues can include troubleshooting the website by deactivating the plugins, editing the line of bad code, and also deactivating the theme you’re using on your website.
+The issues can include troubleshooting the website by deactivating plugins, editing lines of bad code, and deactivating the theme you’re using on your website.

-Once you figured out the root problem which causes the issue and rectifies it, then again you can update your wordpress site to the latest version.
+Once you figure out the root problem causing the issue and rectify it, you can update your WordPress site to the latest version.

 How to Downgrade WordPress

-If you’ve made your mind about downgrading the WordPress website for any reason, then you can use the methods which I’m sharing below to easily downgrade it.
-It will only take a couple of minutes to downgrade the wordpress website.
+If you’ve made up your mind about downgrading the WordPress website for any reason, then you can use the methods I’m sharing below to downgrade it easily.
+It will only take a couple of minutes to downgrade the WordPress website.

 And there are two ways through which you can downgrade your website;